Monamoxie/rabbitmq_playground/README.md

  |         |
  |_________|
 ```
+🚧 NOTHING HERE 🚧

-For learning, experimenting, and following an online tutorial.
+For experimenting, following an online tutorial and the official documentation.
 Simply refeshing my knowledge and skills.